docker/docs/docker-hub/onboard-business.md

 ## Prerequisites

 Before you start to on board your organization, ensure that you've completed the following:
 - You have a Docker Business subscription.
-[Get in touch with us](https://www.docker.com/pricing/contact-sales/) if you haven't subscribed to Docker Business yet.
+You can verify your subscription in Docker Hub's [Billing Details](https://hub.docker.com/billing){: target="_blank" rel="noopener" class="_"}.
+If you haven't subscribed to Docker Business yet, see [Upgrade your subscription](../subscription/upgrade.md) for details about upgrading.
 - Your Docker Business subscription is new.
 If you upgraded your Docker Team subscription or renewed your Docker Business subscription, see [what's next](#whats-next).
 - Your Docker Business subscription has started.
 You can't complete all the steps until after your subscription start date.
 -  You are familiar with Docker terminology.
 If you discover any unfamiliar terms, see the [glossary](/glossary/#docker) or [FAQs](../docker-hub/onboarding-faqs.md).